Fez (hat): Symbolism

 The fez was a symbol not only of Ottoman affiliation but also of religious adherence to Islam.
 It was also the main headdress for Christians and Jews during the Ottoman Empire.
-Jewish men wore the fez and referred to it by the Arabic name "Tarboush", especially if they spoke Arabic (Egyptian, Syrian and Palestinian Jews).
+Jewish men wore the fez and referred to it by the Arabic name "Tarboush", especially if they spoke Arabic (Egyptian, Syrian and Jews from the Levant).
 In southern Asia, the fez had been adopted due to its links with the Ottoman Empire.

 Through the 19th and early 20th centuries, the fez was the preferred headwear for Christians and Muslims in the Balkans, which at the time was still mostly under Ottoman suzerainty.
 There were variations on the fez in the Balkan states, mainly involving the addition of religious symbols on the front.
 In semi-independent Montenegro, a client state of the Ottoman Empire that enjoyed complete autonomy, its Orthodox citizens wore their fezzes with a Greek cross on the front.
 Supporters of the Illyrian movement among South Slavs, especially in Croatia, wore their fezzes with a star and crescent on the front irrespective of religion, believing that the symbol predated the introduction of Islam in the Balkans.
 In 1850, regulations in the newly autonomous Principality of Serbia concerning uniforms of ministerial officers specified the wear of red fezzes displaying the Serbian coat of arms.
 The fez was a symbol of Arab nationalist resistance against the Zionism during the Arab revolt in Palestine between 1936 and 1939 in the British Mandate.

 Over time, the fez came to be seen as part of an Oriental cultural identity.
 On the one hand this led to its banning as part of modernising reforms in Turkey (1925) and later in Egypt (1958).
-On the other hand, the western orientalist perception of it during the 20th century west as exotic and romantic lead to its vogue as part of men's luxury smoking outfit in the United States and the United Kingdom.
-It had also become associated with Ottoman domination across much of the former Ottoman empire and Arab world, though an exception is Morocco, where it became a symbol against French colonisation.
+On the other hand, the western orientalist perception of it during the 20th century west as exotic and romantic led to its vogue as part of men's luxury smoking outfit in the United States and the United Kingdom.
+It had also become associated with Ottoman domination across much of the former Ottoman Empire and Arab world, though an exception is Morocco, where it became a symbol against French colonisation.
 Morocco remains one of the last places where the fez is occasionally worn, and remains a favoured part of royal court dress.